 The space that items take up in connection with its weight is what's considered density.
 Density recommendations assign class 50 to freight that is more than 50 pounds per cubic foot.
 Items less dense than 1 pound per cubic foot are assigned class 500.

-The more difficult an item is to stow with other articles in shipments can cause the freight class to be higher as well.
-Things like hazardous materials, heavy items and/or things regulated by the government and carriers will all result in the likelihood of a higher freight class due to the limited options of what it can be stored with.
+The more difficult an item is to stow with other articles in shipments, the more likely the freight class will be on higher end.
+Things like hazardous materials, heavy items and/or goods regulated by the government and carriers will all result in the probability of a higher freight class due to the limited options of what it can be stored with.

 Items are often loaded and unloaded by machines.
-Typically those goods don't pose any problems that impact their freight class assignment.
+Typically, those goods don't pose any issues that impact their freight class assignment.
 However, freight requiring special care as a result of weight, shape or any other unique restrictions while in transit will be given a higher freight class.

-Accountability for the chance of freight theft and accidental damage is considered when freight class is concerned.
+Accountability for the chance of freight theft and accidental damage is also taken into consideration.
 The more potentially perishable an item is during transit, the more likely a higher freight class will be assigned.

 How Freightquote can help.

-The freight density calculator provides help on how to better pick freight classes when shipping.
-Freightquote has created a calculator that shippers can use as a guide to help gauge their freight's density.
+Freightquote by C.H.
+Robinson has created a freight density calculator that shippers can use as a guide to help gauge their freight's density.
 This tool can help ensure that users get the most accurate shipping rates possible.